OUR STORY

-My name is Karen.
-Stan and I were married in June 2002.
+I was remarried in June 2002 in Virginia.
 I had one 16-year-old daughter still at home and grown children who lived in various parts of the country.
 I had been married for 22 years and divorced from my children's father for 9 years.
-Stan had been married for 16 years and divorced for 12 years.
+The man I married had been married for 16 years and divorced for 12 years.
 He had two sons, ages 28 and 16 who lived across the country.
+For the sake of his privacy I will call the man that I was married to for a few years, "John."
+That is not his real name.

 Life looked exciting and rather simple.
-Stan had worked for the same company for 24 years, had a B.S. degree in business administration.
+"John" had worked for the same company for 24 years.
 I had gone back to college after my divorce and earned a B.S. degree in Community Health Education.
 I was self-employed and worked out of my home.

-Stan and I had many common interests.
-They varied from Victorian and Colonial dancing to riding Stan's Harley-Davidson.
-Four months after getting married, I got a phone call.
-That phone call changed our lives tremendously.
+Four months after getting remarried, I got a phone call.
+That phone call changed our lives forever.
 Within a few hours, we left and drove 24-hours straight through to Texas.
 We brought back with us 3 little girls, my granddaughters, ages 4, 2, and 2 months (The baby weighing less than 5 lbs. and on a heart monitor).
 After staying overnight at the hospital with the baby, to show I could take care of a premature infant, we packed up the children and within hours we were on our way home, having no idea how we were going to manage everything.

 Before leaving Texas, my daughter (the children's mother) signed a notarized power of attorney authorizing us to make all needed decisions pertaining to medical and educational issues concerning the children.
 This was needed along with the children's birth certificates and social security cards to obtain many of the services they needed.
 The father was and still is incarcerated and is completely out of the picture.

 The first day home, I went to social services and applied for Medicaid for the children.
 The baby needed to be followed by pediatric specialists as quickly as possible.
 I called the schools to start the process to have the four-year-old tested for special services, and immediately called the pediatrician to schedule physicals and immunizations.
-I also went to the county health department to apply for WIC for the children.
+I also went to the county health department to apply for WIC (Women, Infant & Children).
 This provided the special formula the baby needed as well as help with milk, juice, cheese, and eggs for the other two little girls.
+WIC is not food stamps.

 At first I was embarrassed to need help and use the WIC coupons, especially if the cashier didn't know how to process them properly and a line of people formed behind me.
 My mind was bombarded with thoughts such as, "This is so embarrassing.
 I should be able to feed my own grandkids."
 Yes, without the help they would still have been fed, but the assistance was definitely helpful.